Last Updated: September 8, 2023

 In the business sense, the changes would provide exciting new challenges for employees who have become bureaucrats.
 The retraining effort, while vast, also could be reinvigorating and just plain fun for the blue collar crowd.
 So it's mostly fear of the unknown that would keep a utility out of the game.

-If your area is not a growth area, the business community also may have some justified fear of the need for new capital investments, which might require a long time to pay for themselves
+If your area is not growing, the business community also may have some justified fear of the need for new capital investments, which might require a long time to pay for themselves

-To counter this argument, you must step up your economic development game in a major way.
+To counter this argument, I think you must step up your economic development game in a major way.
 Try first to motivate your largest employers, hospitals, universities, school systems, and utilities toward sustainable development practices.
+I find that the little guys often imitate the big guys.

 Have your chamber of commerce or small business organization set up an interest group for greening in general and sustainable development practices for the smaller businesses.
 Small business owners often don't have much time for learning the fine points of how they are impacting the environment, and they certainly don't have the benefit of sustainability officers and the like that larger corporations have hired.

 But if you're trying to make a city-wide impact, work hard at picking up large business converts first.
-Their sheer scale will make a world of difference, and in some ways, their large management staffs make it easier to find one individual who will be your champion.
+Their sheer scale will make a world of difference, and I find that their large management staffs make it easier to find one individual who will be a champion.
 In fact, that champion might already be in place.
 Larger businesses sometimes don't network much with the small business players in the local community.